Frequently Asked Questions about results-based management

 What difference will this make in terms of the Organization's performance?

-In the new planning approach, Strategic Objective Teams, composed of staff at headquarters and in the field lead the development of planned achievements and performance indicators.
+In the new planning approach, Strategic Programmes Teams, composed of staff at headquarters and in the field lead the development of planned achievements and performance indicators.
 In addition to promoting ownership and accountability, this approach leads to more realistic set of plans that can be monitored as part of the overall management process.
 Critical performance information can be used to make any needed adjustments.

 Which results are measured?